chrisgrieser/nvim-recorder/README.md

 - `editMacro`: lets you modify the macro recorded in the active slot.
 - `playMacro`: plays the macro in the current slot, no need to specify a register.

+> __Note__
+> For recursive macros (playing a macro inside a macro), you can still use the default command `@a`, where `a` is the name of the macro slot (register).

 ### Macro Breakpoints
 *nvim-recorder* allows you to set breakpoints in your macros which can be helpful for debugging macros.
-Breakpoints are automatically ignored when you trigger a macro with a count.
+Breakpoints are automatically ignored when you trigger the macro with a count.

 __Setting Breakpoints__
 1. *During a recording* press the `addBreakPoint` key (default: `#`) in normal mode.